swifty94/nodejs-course/task-manager-app/README.md

 Mongo DB lessons 75-81;

-14.02
+16.02
 - Already worked with:
-  - insertOne
-  - insertMany
+  - insertOne + insertMany
-  - find
+  - findOne + find
-  - findOne
+  - updateOne + updateMany

 So far all the calls like insertOne and/or findOne are not properly wrapped to return some data Hence, for now, they are commented out and I assume in the further lessons we'll cover that